vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/8_surface_radiance_README.md

 ## Introduction

 **Surface Radiance** is a radiometric quantity that measures the amount of radiant power emitted, reflected, transmitted, or received by a surface in a specific direction, per unit area and per unit solid angle.
+In simpler terms, **surface radiance can be defined as the light flux emitted per unit foreshortened area per unit solid angle**.
 It is one of the most fundamental quantities in radiometry, particularly when analyzing the distribution of light in scenes and understanding how objects appear when illuminated.

 ## 1. Definition